Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-13-PINN-for-Catalyst-Characterization.md

 While this approach provides a detailed and physically meaningful representation of catalyst behavior, it comes with several challenges:

 - Large numbers of reactions introduce **many kinetic parameters(40+) that must be calibrated**.
-- Calibration requires extensive experimental data and significant engineering effort.
+- Calibration requires **extensive experimental data and significant engineering effort**.
 - **Computational complexity** increases with model fidelity and catalyst discretization.
 - Model accuracy is **sensitive to catalyst aging and operating condition variations**.
 - Achieving a robust parameter set often **requires substantial domain expertise**.